RAF Mount Pleasant

 RAF Mount Pleasant (IATA: MPN, ICAO: EGYP) (also known as Mount Pleasant Airport, Mount Pleasant Complex or MPA) is a Royal Air Force station in the British Overseas Territory of the Falkland Islands.
 The airfield goes by the motto of "Defend the right" (while the motto of the islands is "Desire the right") and is part of the British Forces South Atlantic Islands (BFSAI).
-Home to between 1,000 and 2,000 British military personnel, it is about 33 mi southwest of Stanley, the capital of the Falklands—on the island of East Falkland.
-The world's longest corridor, 800 m long, links the barracks, messes, and recreational and welfare areas of the station, and was nicknamed the "Death Star Corridor" by personnel.
+Home to between 1,000 and 2,000 British military personnel, it is about 33 mi southwest of Stanley, the capital of the Falklands, on the island of East Falkland.
+The world's longest corridor, 800 m long, links the barracks, messes, and recreational and welfare areas of the station, and was nicknamed the "Death Star Corridor" by personnel due to its drab and foreboding ambience, before it was re-designed, re-painted, and re-named "Millennium Corridor".

-Mount Pleasant was opened by Prince Andrew on 12 May 1985, becoming fully operational the following year.
+Mount Pleasant was opened by the then Prince Andrew on 12 May 1985, becoming fully operational the following year.
 The station was constructed as part of British efforts to strengthen the defence of the Falkland Islands following the Falklands War.
 It remains the newest purpose-built RAF station and replaced previous RAF facilities at Port Stanley Airport.